-HDOT NEWS RELEASE: Laniakea barriers moved, parking restricted in the areaPosted on Aug 24, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: Laniakea barriers moved, parking restricted in the areaPosted on Aug 24, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Today Hawaii Department of Transportation (HDOT) crews moved the concrete barriers that were placed near Laniakea Beach on Kamehameha Highway.
 No parking, stopping, standing, loading and unloading signs are in place to restrict parking 24/7.
 Additional no parking signs will be added in the coming weeks.
 Drivers who violate the parking restriction risk being cited and/or towed.
 Jaywalking across the highway continues to be against the law.